 Lets use something simpler for now: nano. type

-nano at the command line to open a new file, start typing you're already
+nano at the command line to open it, start typing you're already

-in input mode, and there's a UI so it tells you what commands are available,
+in input mode, because there are no modes, and there's a UI so it tells you what commands are available,

 but there's much more than meets the eye.
 To open an existing file use